 - Carpenter ants and termites can make wooden flooring, firewood, walls or decaying wood their nests.
 Look for insect channels or any other signs of their inhabitation.
-Chances are that you might not see any chances until substantial damage is done by these wood destroying pests.
+Chances are that you might not see any changes until substantial damage is done by these wood-destroying pests.

-- Spiders can also make nests and webs in particular parts of your home.
+- Various types of house spiders can also make nests and webs in particular parts of your home.
 Some pests are really stubborn and are hardwired to return to certain places.
 Hence, removing egg cases, nests and webs may help in keeping these pests away from your home.
 Get rid of all such reasons for them to return.

 - Even though bed bugs are active around the year, they are comparatively less active during the winter months.
 During the hot summer months, they reproduce and spread rapidly.
-Hence, winter months are an ideal time to get rid of these stubborn pests and prevent them from spreading a full-fledged infestation.
-Consult professional pest control services for best ways to get rid of bed bugs.
+Hence, the winter months are an ideal time to get rid of these stubborn pests and prevent them from spreading a full-fledged infestation.
+Consulting professional pest control services is one of the best ways to get rid of bed bugs.